prash0099/flipkart-web-scraper/README.md

 - The script uses `try-except` blocks to handle cases where some product details (name, price, or link) may be missing.

 ## Disclaimer
-- **Amazon's Terms of Service:** Web scraping may violate Amazon’s terms of service, and it's important to respect the site's rules.
+- **Flipkart's Terms of Service:** Web scraping may violate Flipkart’s terms of service, and it's important to respect the site's rules.
 This project is for educational purposes only.
 - **Legal Note**: Make sure you understand the legal and ethical implications of web scraping before using this project for anything other than learning.

 ## License